0cjs/sedoc/8bit/sbc/SuperAKI-80.md

 - The manual BoM also lists 5× 0.1 μF that can't be found on the schematic or the board diagram.

+Jumpers:
+- __Warning:__ RAM/ROM jumpers are are 0.07" pitch, not 0.1" pitch.
+- 1× 0.07" for RAM config if you don't hardwire the RAM jumper.
+(But recommended you hardwire it, since the 32K × 8 RAM is soldered in.)
+- 1× 0.07" for ROM config.
+Right-angle (w/extension?) if under a ZIF socket.
+- 2× 0.10" for config of `CN4` if you are using a MAX232.

 ROM:
 - 2764 (8K × 8 bits), 27128 (16K) or 27256 (32K) EEPROM.
 - DIP-28W socket for the EPROM.
 This must _not_ have a cross-bar in the middle because the RAM sits under the ROM.
 (We really need to figure out how to use a ZIF socket here.)

-Jumpers:
-- These are __not__ 0.1" pitch, but 0.7" (or so).
-- 1× for RAM config if you don't hardwire the RAM jumper.
-(But recommended you hardwire it, since the 32K × 8 RAM is soldered in.)
-- 1× for ROM config.
-Right-angle (possibly extended out) if under a ZIF socket.
-- 2× for config of `CN4` if you are using a MAX232.

 Power:
 - 100 μF cap.